After the Last Breath

 The course includes 2.5 hours of lecture and Q&A, filled with practical information, stories and examples of lived rituals.

-You’ll learn sacred deathcare practices for meeting death in a meaningful and conscious way.
+You’ll learn sacred deathcare practices for meeting an upcoming death in a meaningful and conscious way.

 All material is available as closed caption videos.